pdf-raku/PDF-To-Cairo-raku/README.md

-# PDF-To-Cairo-p6
+# PDF-To-Cairo-raku

-Some experimental PDF rendering to Cairo via the Perl 6 PDF Tool-chain.
+Some experimental PDF rendering to Cairo via the Raku PDF Tool-chain.

 To burst my.pdf to PNG images my-001.png my-002.png ...